Library developers can provide patches demonstrating different aspects of the library.

 - Explanation: Typically a single patch per library giving an overview of the whole set of nodes the library provides

-- HowTo: A series of patches demonstrating how to achieve specific things using certain nodes provided by the library
+- HowTo: A series of patches demonstrating how to achieve specific things using certain combination of nodes provided by the library

-In order to be picked up by the helpbrowser, those need to be put in the right place and follow the naming convention:
+In order to be picked up by the helpbrowser, files need to be put in the right place and follow the naming convention:

 In case a library has a lot of help patches, you can also use up to two levels of subdirectories to structure them, like so: